 - Limit New Credit Applications

-Each credit application results in a hard inquiry on your credit report.
-Limit new credit applications to avoid negative impacts on your score.
+Every credit application causes a rigorous search on your credit record.
+Limit new credit applications to prevent bad score effects.

 - Become an Authorized User